 This bio is too short to describe all the small and big and subtle mental, physical and spiritual changes I’ve undergone.
-But I can tell you- that inside and out, I’m truly joyful.
+But I can tell you that inside and out, I’m truly joyful.
 I wish I’d known about these habits and this way of living much earlier in life, but it’s never too late.
-I now get to live for the next 50 years with these habits and also be that example for my daughter.
+I now get to live for the next 50-60 years with these habits and also be that example for my daughter.
 I wasn’t raised with Ayurveda, but now my daughter can be.

-After having my total crisis, I invested in an Ayurvedic training program with a group and was able to be surrounded by women who were struggling with different things in life and to also see how they were able to turn things around as well, slowly but surely.
+After having my complete crisis, I invested in an Ayurvedic training program with a group and was able to be surrounded by women who were struggling with different things in life and to also see how they were able to turn things around as well, slowly but surely.
 The power of being surrounded by these women was potent and transformative and I know I wouldn’t be as far along as I am now without being part of this group.

 I spent a transformative month living at the Kripalu Center for Yoga and Health getting my 200 hour yoga teacher certification.
 I received my 85 hour pre/postnatal certificate through the Bhakti Yoga Center in Portland, OR.
 I've trained more than 200 hours in Ayurveda and habit change with Cate Stillman, and completed the Ayurvedic Health Counselor program from the California College of Ayurveda with 600 hours of studies.

 I’ve learned a great deal, but still have so much more to learn and all the mamas I encounter inspire me and teach me.
 I adore this work and I’m honored to serve.

 Interested in learning more about me?
-Read my interview with Bonnie Weeks or follow me on Instagram to share in the adventures of natural movement, yoga, Ayurveda, and motherhood.
+Read my interview with Bonnie Weeks or follow me on Instagram to share in the adventures of natural movement, yoga, Ayurveda, and empowerment in motherhood.